The Past, Present & Future of Google PageRank

 PageRank flow before and after 2009

 Done with PageRank sculpting, Google did not stop the link spam war and started consequently taking PageRank score out of the public’s eyes.
 First, Google launched the new Chrome browser without Google Toolbar where the PR score was shown.
 Then they ceased reporting the PR score in Google Search Console.
 Then Firefox browser stopped supporting Google Toolbar.
-In 2013, PageRank was updated for Internet Explorer for the last time, and in 2016 Google officially shut down the Toolbar for the public.
+In 2013, the PageRank algorithm was updated for Internet Explorer for the last time, and in 2016 Google officially shut down the Toolbar for the public.

 One more way Google used to fight link schemes was Penguin update, which de-ranked websites with fishy backlink profiles.
 Rolled out in 2012, Penguin did not become a part of Google’s real-time algorithm but was rather a “filter” updated and reapplied to the search results every now and then.
 If a website got penalized by Penguin, SEOs had to carefully review their link profiles and remove toxic links, or add them to a disavow list (a feature introduced those days to tell Google which incoming links to ignore when calculating PageRank).
 After auditing link profiles that way, SEOs had to wait for half a year or so until the Penguin algorithm recalculates the data.